 Ah but this is merely the beginning… read further on for more general information and the link at the end has the technical info – but most importantly – the Mi 4 supports custom watch faces both in the MIFit application and third party applications and sites…

-If the many faces on the MiFit application are not enough for you, head on over to this site and check out the Mi Band 4 section or better – install the Amazfit app – I don’t have room here to show more than a small selection of faces…
+If the many faces on the MiFit application are not enough for you, install the Amazfit and Mi Band 4 apps – I don’t have room here to show more than a small selection of faces…

 My initial reaction to all of this was to say “well, yes but it isn’t that bright in sunlight, But it turns out that default initial brightness was only half way up and as soon as I discovered that, I turned it up to full and left it there.
 So you CAN see the faces in bright lighting.
-There will of course be a battery charge life trade-off but 11-12 days on I’m still impressed, see above.
+There will of course be a battery charge life trade-off but I eventually caved in and recharged the band – after more than 3 weeks of heavy duty use.
+I could have waited a few days more.

 You can get the bands in a range of colours and I have a few Caribbean versions though I keep reverting to black – call me old-fashioned.
 The watch handles sleep monitoring, alarms, reminders, pulse checking and sports.
 You can play music stored on your phone.
-Bluetooth is v5.0 and the watch is waterproof to 5m – I HAVE actually deliberately tested it in the shower but I’m not brave enough to wear it in the sea.
+Bluetooth is v5.0 and the watch is waterproof to 5m – I HAVE actually deliberately tested it in the shower and also in the sea.

 At 29 Euros from Banggood (checked August 24, 2019) the Mi4 is a bargain - here in Spain I recently bought an un-branded similar-looking band for 26 Euros, took it to our local fresh water pool and that was the end of it.
 Recently accidentally leaving the Mi4 on in the same pool did absolutely no harm.